gradientinstitute/twostageridge/README.md

 print(f"α = {ts.alpha_}, s.e.(α) = {ts.se_alpha_}, p-value = {ts.p_}")
 ```

-This will print out the estimated average treatment effect,standard error, and
+This will print out the estimated average treatment effect, standard error, and
 p-value of a two-sided t-test against a null hypothesis of α = 0.
 For more
 information on how to use this model, and how to perform model selection for
 the model parameters, see the [notebooks](notebooks).

+Vector treatments, **Z**, can also be inferred.
+You just have to specify the
+column indices of all treatment variables in `W`.
+For this you can use a numpy
+array or a slice.

 License